SasySpanish/Geographical-Data-Analysis-of-Poverty-in-Italy-with-R/results/readme.md

 - **Local Moran’s I (LISA)** identifies:
   - **High–High clusters** in the South of Italy (regions with high poverty surrounded by similar regions)
   - **Low–Low clusters** in the North (regions with low poverty surrounded by similar regions)
-  - Few isolated High–Low or Low–High cases
+  - No High–Low or Low–High cases

 ![Moran Scatterplot](maps/moranmapscatter.png)